alexscheitlin/master-project-evoting/contracts/README.md

 ## Compile

-run `npm run compile` to compile all contracts inside `/contracts` into `/compiled`
+Run `npm run compile` to compile all contracts inside `/contracts` into `/compiled`.

 The compiled contracts are `JSON` files which can be used to deploy or to interface with the contract.

-These are the files that are needed inside `voter-frontend/src/contract-abis` and `voting-authority-backend/solidity/toDeploy`
+The `npm run compile` command automatically distributes the `JSON` files.
+Adjust the `distribute-contracts.sh` to change this.

 ## Migrate